Subject-314159/lamp-on/README.md

 # Acknowledgement

--   Me, for being awesome
+-   NOiZE for the mod idea